JordanTolliver-88/Jordan-s_portfolio/README.md

 Targeted SQL queries regarding various business questions can be found [Link](https://github.com/JordanTolliver-88/Prod_1_Queries/tree/main)

 # Data Structure & Initial Checks:
-The company's main database structure, as seen below, consists of four tables: table1, table2, table3, and table4, with a total row count of X records.
-A description of each table is as follows
+The company’s main database is structured into four key tables, each containing critical data related to warehouse and retail sales.
+These tables are designed to provide a comprehensive view of product sales, inventory movement, and supplier information across various time periods.
+Below is an overview of each table in the database, with a total row count of 307,646 records.
 Access this link to see more details about the data.
-[Link]
+[Link](https://data.montgomerycountymd.gov/Community-Recreation/Warehouse-and-Retail-Sales/v76h-r7br/about_data)

 # Executive Summary
 ## **Overview of Findings**